 Paranormal Investigation in search of the Chillingham Castle Ghosts

 In 2016 we were lucky enough to travel to Chillingham Castle.
-Having seen it on numerous documentaries and TV Ghost Hunting Shows we were intrigued to see what it was all about.
-And so it was we booked a room to sleep in, one of the most haunted rooms in the castle to see if the Chillingham Castle Ghosts were real.
+Having seen it on numerous documentaries and TV Ghost Hunting Shows, we were intrigued to see what it was all about.
+And so it was we booked a room to sleep in, one of the most haunted rooms in the castle, to see if the Chillingham Castle Ghosts were real.

-Chillingham is beautiful in its remoteness, nestled in the heart of Northumberland but its tranquil beauty is deceiving as it did see many violent times.
+Chillingham is beautiful in its remoteness, nestled in the heart of Northumberland, but its tranquil beauty is deceiving as it did see many violent times.
 Originally destined to be a monastery when it was built in the 12th Century, it sat on the border of Scotland and England.
-The conflict between the two was bloody and soon Chillingham found itself being fortified into a castle.
+The conflict between the two was bloody, and soon Chillingham found itself being fortified into a castle.
 It became the first line of defence against the marauding Scots.

-It has now been the home to the Earls Grey for over 700 years and hosted Royalty, including King Edward 1 (Longshanks) of ‘Braveheart’ fame.
+It has now been the home to Earls Grey for over 700 years and hosted Royalty, including King Edward 1 (Longshanks) of ‘Braveheart’ fame.

 A Dark and Torturous Past

 But the castle also hosted a dark past, it is claimed that the darkest time was one of torture and death, mostly at the hands of the resident torturer, John Sage.